 The more you know about your health, the better prepared you are to make informed healthcare decisions.
 Our health library gives you the information you need to take charge of your health.

 Some people’s blood pressure goes up when they are at the doctor’s office.
-If your doctor suspects that may be occurring, he or she may ask you to get some blood pressure readings at home.
-In some cases, he or she may recommend that you wear an ambulatory blood pressure monitor.
+Your doctor may advise you to get some blood pressure readings at home.
+In some cases, you may be asked to wear an ambulatory blood pressure monitor.
 This device measures your blood pressure regularly throughout the day as you go about your activities.
 It is usually worn for 24 hours, even while sleeping.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 How high blood pressure is diagnosed.

 Updated May 28, 2013.
 Accessed February 28, 2014.

 How is high blood pressure diagnosed?.
 National Heart, Lung, and Blood Institute

 website.
 Available at:

 Updated August 2, 2012.
 Accessed February 28, 2014.

 Hypertension.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated February 12, 2014.
 Accessed February 28, 2014.